-If you are traveling with a tour operator, all your meals will be planned.
-You will mostly be having meals at tea houses.
-You will be served breakfast at 7 to 8 in the morning.
+If you are traveling package with a tour operator, all your meals will be planned. and you will choose food from the food menu whatever you want and you will mostly be having meals at tea houses cooked by local people.
+You will be served breakfast at 7 to 7:30 in the morning.
 After breakfast, you will head out for your next destination for the day.

-En route, you will stop by a tea house around 12, where you grab a meal and continue to your destination.
-A hot meal will be waiting for you at your destination for the day, where you will also be resting for the night.
-You may come across several shops during your trek where you can buy snacks such as cookies or noodles.
-You may carry water purifier tablets, or you can easily purchase bottled water at the tea houses.
+On the Everest base camp trekking tips you may carry water purifier tablets, or you can easily purchase bottled water at the tea houses.
 Don’t drink water from random sources or you may fall sick.
-Bottled water can be trusted, so don’t hesitate when you are thirsty even if the price maybe 10 times higher than what they offer in the city.
+Bottled water can be trusted, so don’t hesitate when you are thirsty even if the price may be 10 times higher than what they offer in the city.

-When it comes to trekking, the Everest Base Camp trekking tips is moderately difficult.
-Though there are various ups and downs throughout this high-altitude trekking, the trails are well paved for trekkers and easy to walk on.
+When it comes to trekking, the Everest Base Camp trekking tips are moderately difficult.
+Though there are various ups and downs throughout this high-altitude trekking, the trails are well-paved for trekkers and easy to walk on.
 Nonetheless, you have to be extremely careful about not pushing your body too much.

-Trekking around high altitude regions puts you at various health risks.
+Everest base camp trekking tips around high-altitude regions put you at various health risks.
 To avoid getting sick, you have to maintain a slow pace and a pattern that suits your body.
 Don’t rush to complete the trek and don’t put too much pressure on yourself.
 Just relax and enjoy the surroundings as you regulate a decent pace.

 If you are hurt or if something doesn’t feel right, inform your friends or the guide for immediate assistance.
 Don’t feel shy to share problems with your team members.
 This applies especially when you experience any sort of symptoms.
 Notify your guide immediately, he won’t figure it out himself!

 Make sure you have enough days in between stops to acclimatize.
-It doesn’t do you any wrong if your trip extends by a day or two.
-You need to make sure that your body is well acclimatized to the altitude.
+And make extra days if possible, It doesn’t do you any wrong if your trip is extended by a day or two.
+You need to make sure that your body is well-acclimatized to the altitude.

 Whenever you cover a distance gaining more altitude, make sure you rest properly and even stay there for a day.
 This helps your body adapt well to the atmosphere.
 You can also get additional time to explore the region.

-If you are traveling with a tour operator, you will probably either pay all your fees before your arrival in Kathmandu or just before the trek.
-All your accommodation and meals will be paid for except additional snacks you choose to have during the trek.
+If you are traveling with a tour operator, you will probably either pay all your fees before you arrive in Kathmandu or just before the trek.
+All your accommodation and meals will be paid for except for additional snacks you choose to have during the trek.

 Getting travel insurance will help you cover costs in case of emergencies.
 Emergency services such as helicopter evacuations are very expensive.
 Getting travel insurance will help you cover such costs.
-Make sure the travel insurance policy covers you for high altitude travel.
+Make sure the travel insurance policy covers you for high-altitude treks and travel.